rubenwardy/minetest_modding_book/_en/map/environment.md

 better near mese; you would need to search for any nearby mese nodes, and adapt the growth rate accordingly.

+`minetest.find_node_near` will return the first found node in a certain radius which matches the node names or groups given.
+In the following example, we look for a mese node within 5 nodes of the position:

 ```lua
 local grow_speed = 1
 local node_pos   = minetest.find_node_near(pos, 5, { "default:mese" })